 Are you still complaining about the Timeline or have you got used to it by now and are actually enjoying its many features?
 It is a great reminder of my social life on-line, the friends I have met, and perhaps a few I have lost, or deleted intentionally.
 Another year passes in the blink of an eye and as customary at this time of the year, I am a sentimental soul, as I am prone to reflect and become nostalgic.

-I’m not going to boast to you which of my pictures have generated the most discussion, nor which status updates were the most controversial, but I will share with you two special friendships which Facebook highlighted: Firstly, on the 10th of March, I became friends with Sandra Valente (I actually met Sandra before that, as my website clearly indicated that Sandra made her debut appearance there following my interview with a mutual friend Dannie Hill back in December 2011- it is completely Sandra’s fault that Facebook’s record was ‘wrong’ because she was a late Facebook convert ).
+I’m not going to boast to you which of my pictures have generated the most discussion, nor which status updates were the most controversial, but I will share with you one special friendships which Facebook highlighted: On the 10th of March, I became friends with Sandra Valente (I actually met Sandra before that, as my website clearly indicated that Sandra made her debut appearance there following my interview with a mutual friend Dannie Hill back in December 2011- it is completely Sandra’s fault that Facebook’s record was ‘wrong’ because she was a late Facebook convert ;)).

 However, Sandra deserves this special mention.
 We have regular DM sessions on Twitter, even during one of the most dramatic events in her life a few months ago.
 She is someone who takes her time to chat to friends, offering them support where needed.
 We share a lot in common, and you don’t need to guess which one sits on the top of our list: BOOKS!